-For further information on terms regarding termination and change-in-control in the Company, see "Potential Payments upon Termination or Change-in-Control" below.
+For further information on terms regarding termination and change-in-control of the Company, see "Potential Payments upon Termination or Change-in-Control" below.

 Paul McBarron, Executive Vice President - Finance, Chief Financial Officer, Chief Operating Officer and Secretary.
-On March 31, 2008, we entered into a three-year employment agreement with Mr. Paul McBarron, effective January 1, 2008, which agreement was most recently renewed as of January 1, 2021, such renewal to be effective through January 1, 2023.
-Mr. McBarron's current annual base salary is \$305,515 or £226,133, which may be increased in the future in accordance with the terms of his employment agreement.
+On March 31, 2008, we entered into a three-year employment agreement with Mr. Paul McBarron, effective January 1, 2008, which agreement was most recently renewed as of January 1, 2023, such renewal to be effective through June 1, 2023.
+Mr. McBarron's current annual base salary is \$293,546 or £244,622, which may be increased in the future in accordance with the terms of his employment agreement.

-Mr. McBarron was paid an annual base salary of £208,859 for the years ending December 31, 2020 and 2021, respectively.
-Mr. McBarron is also eligible for a yearly incentive cash bonus based on a percentage of his then current base salary, if he meets certain corporate and individual performance criteria set by the Compensation and Organization Development Committee at the beginning of each year of employment, subject to the approval of our Board of Directors.
+Mr. McBarron was paid an annual base salary of \$279,568 or £226,133 for the year ending December 31, 2022 and £208,859 for the year ending December 31, 2021, respectively.
+Mr. McBarron is also eligible for a yearly incentive cash bonus based on a percentage of his then current base salary, if he meets certain corporate and individual performance criteria set by the Compensation and Organization Development Committee at the beginning of each year of employment.
 The agreement also provides for reimbursement of reasonable and necessary expenses incurred by Mr. McBarron in connection with the performance of his services.
 Mr. McBarron is also entitled to certain employment benefits in accordance with the Company's benefit policies in effect from time to time.